The AES Historical Committee is an international forum open to all

 Jay McKnight, Chair Emeritus, AES Historical Committee, 2012-08-22, corr.
 2013-09-23

 SIGSALY -- The Origins of DSP and Compression, by Jon D. Paul.
 Some pale gleams from the past; a historical perspective on early speech synthesis and scramblers, and the foundations of digital audio.

 Digital Audio Engineering Standardization History at the AES: The history of the development of the AES digital audio standards, as given in the AES Journal minutes and reports of the Digital Audio Standards and Technical Committees between 1977 and 1984, and in Bart Locanthi's 1986 summary of the Committees' work.

-"The Dawn of Commercial Digital Recording ", (2008 Spring) by Thomas Fine.
+"The Dawn of Commercial Digital Recording ", (published 2008 Spring, updated 2015 Fall) by Thomas Fine.
 Although wide-spread digital commercial recording is only about 30 years old, much mythology and many claims of "firsts" have sprung from the mists of time.
 This article seeks to set the record straight.

 a trade publication of Audio Devices, Inc., of which several volumes